the-avicodo/Data-Jobs-Analysis-SQL/README.md

 The dataset comes from [Luke Barousse's SQL course](https://youtu.be/7mz73uXD9DA?si=4uMdfrLBoPFkLeTb).
 # What questions are we answering?
+- What are the top-paying data analyst roles?
+- What are the skills required for these top-paying roles?
+- What are the most in-demand skills for data analysts?
+- What are the highest-paying skills to learn? (top skills based on average salary)
+- What are the most optimal skills to learn? (highest DEMAND and highest PAYING)
 ### Query 1 - What are the top-paying data analyst roles?
 ```
 /*